 With lines, you can set the maximum amount of lines per page (default (pageHeight-72)/vertSpace, pageHeight depends on the paper selected).

 With tab, you can set the amount of white space to be used for every tab (default is 8).

-The default font value is /F1 (normal Courier).
-You may also use these 14 PDF default fonts:
+The default defaultfont value is F1 (normal Courier).
+The default value of usedfonts is defaultfont These the 14 PDF default fonts:

 With pointSize you can set the font point size (default 10).